 First of all you need a good quality waffle iron.
 You don't need to spend a lot of money on a waffle iron, however, usually the more money you spend the better the cooking quality will be.
 What I mean by that, is that cheap waffle irons tend not to cook waffles evenly.
 I also prefer a deeper waffle irons to make thicker waffles.
 You decide which waffle iron I best for you!

-I always add a bit of nutmeg to this eggnog waffle recipe.
+I always add a bit of extra nutmeg to this eggnog waffle recipe.
 This keeps the eggnog flavor stronger when mixed with the flour.
-You could use cinnamon if you don't have nutmeg.
+You could substitute cinnamon if you don't have nutmeg.
 The raw sugar could be substituted with brown sugar.
 I find that raw sugar is a happy medium between white sugar and brown sugar, and doesn't overpower the recipe.

 Can Waffles Be Made Ahead of Time?